oxPraGa/oxPraGa/README.md

 I'm a web developer.
 I have always loved creating and building something new.
 Now I work with web development both front-end and back-end, specifically with JavaScript and PHP.
 I also worked with image processing and Artificial intelligence.

-- 🌱 I’m currently working with NestJs , Express.js , Fastify , Laravel
+- 🌱 I’m currently working with Rust, NestJs, Express.js, Fastify, Laravel.
 - 👯 /* I’m looking to collaborate on a Backend post*/
 - 💬 Ask me about anything
 - 📫 How to reach me: aliouche.houssem2@gmail.com